Primary school inspections

-We will publish a letter to parents and carers that will highlight what the school or setting do well and where they need to improve.
+We will publish a letter to parents and carers that will highlight what the school or nursery class do well and where they need to improve.

 Before the inspection

 We gather the views of learners, staff, partners and parents using a pre-inspection questionnaire.
-You will be sent a link to the online survey by the school or setting which provides information about the survey and how to complete it.
+You will be sent a link to the online pre-inspection questionnaire by the school or setting which provides information about the survey and how to complete it.

 Parents are invited to indicate if they would be available to meet with the inspection team during the week of inspection at the end of the pre-inspection questionnaire.
-We will contact parents to make arrangements.
+The Inspection Administrator will contact parents to make the necessary arrangements.

 During the inspection

-An inspection team will visit your child’s school (and nursery class) or setting.
+An inspection team will visit your child’s school or nursery class.
 The size of the inspection team is dependent on the school roll and can comprise of HM Inspectors, Associate Assessors, Assistant Inspectors, Health and Nutrition Inspectors and a Lay Member.
-Where there is a nursery class, it will be inspected by an inspector from Education Scotland and the Care Inspectorate or by one inspector on behalf of both organisations.
+Where there is an nursery class, it will be inspected by HM Inspectors .
+Where a shared inspection takes place HM Inspectors will be joined by Care Inspectors.
+Provisions for Gaelic Medium Education will have specialist inspectors for Gaelic on the team.
 During the visit the inspection team:

-- will visit classrooms/nursery playrooms, observe learning, and talk to staff and children about their learning
+- will visit classrooms/playrooms, observe learning and talk to staff and children about their learning;

-- may spend some time looking at your child’s work and reading his/her reports
+- may spend some time looking at your child’s work and reading his/her reports; and

 - may work with your child as part of a small group or in a classroom/playroom.